Have the Chinese warships off Australia’s coast broken any laws?

 In 2001, a US surveillance plane collided with one of two Chinese F-8 fighter jets sent to shadow it, some 90 nautical miles off the coast of China’s Hainan Island.

 The collision resulted in the death of a Chinese pilot and the brief detention of the US aircrew after an emergency landing on Hainan.
-A Chinese foreign ministry spokesperson, opens in a new window said “the US plane's actions posed a serious threat to the national security of China” and violated the principle that in (or over) the EEZ military activities “should respect the rights of the country concerned”.
+A Chinese foreign ministry spokesperson said “the US plane's actions posed a serious threat to the national security of China” and violated the principle that in (or over) the EEZ military activities “should respect the rights of the country concerned”.

-Similarly, senior Chinese military officials, opens in a new window have expressed the view that “military activity that is harmful to the coastal state’s sovereignty or security in the exclusive economic zone is illegal”.
+Similarly, senior Chinese military officials have expressed the view that “military activity that is harmful to the coastal state’s sovereignty or security in the exclusive economic zone is illegal”.

-China has also dropped flares, opens in a new window in the path of Royal Australian Air Force helicopters and fighters in the South China Sea in incidents in 2024 and 2025, saying Australia was “violating Chinese sovereignty and endangering Chinese national security”.
+China has also dropped flares in the path of Royal Australian Air Force helicopters and fighters in the South China Sea in incidents in 2024 and 2025, saying Australia was “violating Chinese sovereignty and endangering Chinese national security”.

-Oddly enough, China did not seem concerned enough by Australian ‘national security’ to refrain from its own ‘spy ship’ transits off Australia in 2023, when it observed US-Australian training operation Talisman Sabre, or in 2024 when one of its intelligence vessels passed “within 50 nautical miles of a sensitive defence facility”, opens in a new window on the west coast.
+Oddly enough, China did not seem concerned enough by Australian ‘national security’ to refrain from its own ‘spy ship’ transits off Australia in 2023, when it observed US-Australian training operation Talisman Sabre, or in 2024 when one of its intelligence vessels passed “within 50 nautical miles of a sensitive defence facility” on the west coast.

 What does international law say?